ecodynlab/GALUP/Modules 2/module1.md

 - In this example, we will use GEE to extract a single time series from an ImageCollection and will open it in Microsoft Excel (or software of your choice).
 We will manually fit a linear trendline to this time series and extract the slope.
 - If needed, use [this script](https://github.com/ecodynlab/GALUP/wiki/Scripts#02_image_indices_environmental_data) to refresh your skills in finding, filtering, and clipping images,
 - Copy the script [Time Series Analysis Example](https://github.com/ecodynlab/GALUP/wiki/Scripts#03_time_series_analysis_example) and paste into GEE editor,
-- variables **ST_DATE** and **EN_DATE** specify the start and end dates,
+- Variables **ST_DATE** and **EN_DATE** specify the start and end dates,
-- variable **MOD13Q1** is the MODIS 16-day 500m Global NDVI/EVI product
+- Variable **MOD13Q1** is the MODIS 16-day 500m Global NDVI/EVI product
-- variable **imgNDV** filters all MODIS Data to get NDVI images and clip them to the region of interest.
+- Variable **imgNDV** filters all MODIS Data to get NDVI images and clip them to the region of interest.
-- variable **imgPET** similarly filters all MOD16A2 Data to get PET images and clip them to the region of interest.
+- Variable **imgPET** similarly filters all MOD16A2 Data to get PET images and clip them to the region of interest.
-- the print statements let you inspect the contents of these image collecetions in the console.
+- The print statements let you inspect the contents of these image collecetions in the console.
 - On the charts generated in the console, click on the upper right corner to open the chart in a new window.
 - Download the chart as an CSV sheet by clicking on the button in the upper right corner.
 - Open this CSV in Microsoft Excel and fit a trendline to it.